Dgoralkin/MyProject/README.md

-# Workshop Service book for G-bikeS
+# Workshop Service book for G-bikes

 ## Video to Demo:  [Link to YouTube demo](https://video.com/)